OfficeDev/teams-toolkit-samples/hello-world-teams-tab-and-outlook-addin/README.md

 - From TeamsFx CLI: Start debugging the project by executing the command `teamsfx preview --env local` in your project directory.

 ## Debug Outlook add-in
+- Please note that the same M365 account should be used both in Teams Toolkit and Outlook.
 - From Visual Studio Code only: use the `Run and Debug Activity Panel` in Visual Studio Code, select `Outlook Desktop(Edge Chromium)`, and click the `Run and Debug` green arrow button.

 ## Edit the manifest

-You can find the Teams app manifest in `./appPackage` folder.
+You can find the app manifest in `./appPackage` folder.
 The folder contains one manifest file:
 * `manifest.template.json`: Manifest file for Teams app running locally or running remotely (After deployed to Azure).

 This file contains template arguments with `${{...}}` statements which will be replaced at build time.
 You may add any extra properties or permissions you require to this file.
 See the [schema reference](https://docs.microsoft.com/en-us/microsoftteams/platform/resources/schema/manifest-schema) for more information.